JPhantom12/SimplePingLogger/README.md

 ## What is it

-Simple tool designed to run on Raspberry Pi (or any Windows/Linux computer using Docker) offering tracking response times of ICMP echo request for targeted hosts.
+This tool runs on Raspberry Pi (or any Windows/Linux computer using Docker).
+It was designed in an hour to track response times of ICMP echo requests for specified hosts.
-I put it together in an hour, for my friends request.
-Do not expect anything fancy!
+Don't expect anything fancy – it's a quick and basic solution!

 ## How it Works